RickStrahl/Westwind.Globalization/Readme.md

 PM> Install-Package Westwind.Globalization.Web
 ```

-If you're not using a Web Project or you're using MVC/Web API and don't need the Web Resource Editor you can just use the core package:
+If you're not using a Web Project or you're using MVC/Web API **and** don't need the Web Resource Editor you can just use the core package:
 ```
 PM> Install-Package Westwind.Globalization
 ```

-Please read or watch the video of the Installation Section which describes how to install the packages, import existing resources (if any) and then start creating new ones quickly.
+Please read the Installation Section below or watch the [Getting Started Video](https://youtu.be/ABR7ISppB1k), which describes how to install the packages, configure the project, import existing resources (if any) and then start creating new ones quickly.

 > If you want to see how to apply resources in your applications, it's also a good idea to clone this project as it has a number of examples that demonstrate resource usage.
 Check out the AlbumViewer MVC application, the Localization Admin AngularJs SPA application, and the ResourceTest ASPX and Web Page examples.